 Google ranks Medspira as among the most visited websites focusing on anorectal manometry.
 It appears in the top search position for Anorectal Manometry Equipment.
 Likewise, its YouTube channel generates a large number of visitors, with videos that rank first in searches for Anorectal Manometry and Manometric Biofeedback.

 Given that, countless people—patients and healthcare providers alike—look to Medspira to enhance their understanding of the conditions and the treatments available.
 Medspira is one of the most relied upon sources for keeping abreast of developments in the field.

 With that in mind, we are debuting this blog to provide an expanded information source on the subject, a forum for physicians treating the condition to exchange ideas, and for patients to speak out about their problems.

 With the highest editorial standards and objectivity, we will provide:

 In short, we are committed to bringing a full spectrum of issues out of the shadows and into the mainstream . . . in full recognition that according to the figures cited above, the problems are mainstream.

 Accidental bowel leakage, bowel incontinence, and rectal incontinence—fecal incontinence actually goes by many names.
 Its varied causes can be assessed in multiple ways and can also be treated with a range of therapies, from surgery to medications, nerve stimulation, and biofeedback.

 The good news is that most experts agree that one of the least invasive, biofeedback, has also proven to be one of the most successful for many patients, and that will be another major focus of this blog.

 Pelvic floor exercises, which can be best learned through biofeedback, also help address chronic constipation problems.

 Do you treat fecal incontinence and chronic constipation?
 Do you suspect some of your patients or someone you know suffers from one of these conditions—and suffers in silence?
-What kind of content would you like to see?
-We value your input.
+Here is how you can help break down barriers in starting the conversation.